timburke2/vector-search/README.md

 * Term Index: A compressed JSON file containing term frequencies, IDF, and BM25 IDF scores (term_index.json.gz).
 * Vectorized Answers: A compressed JSON file with L2-normalized vectors for each answer based on TF-IDF and BM25 weights (vectorized_answers.json.gz).
 * Search Results: TSV files in TREC format with top 100 document matches for each topic (result_tfidf_1.tsv, result_tfidf_2.tsv, result_bm25_1.tsv, result_bm25_2.tsv).
+* Evaluations: PNG files with evaluation metrics and ski-jump plots for each run

 ## Evaluation